If you want to discreetly track your health and wellness without a huge screen on your wrist, there are still plentiful options.

 When clipped, you can track steps, estimate calorie data, and monitor sleep.

-Because it won't track heart rate when clipped, you will forgo in-depth features such as the Health Dashboard and advanced sleep metrics.
-You will have to place it back on the wrist if you care about heart rate tracking, using Fitbit's Active Zone Minutes feature, and getting the most accurate sleep data.
+Because it won’t track heart rate when clipped, you will forgo in-depth features such as the Health Dashboard and advanced sleep metrics.
+You will have to place it back on the wrist if you care about heart rate tracking, using Fitbit’s Active Zone Minutes feature, or getting the most accurate sleep data.

-But you'll still get a step count, and inactivity alerts, plus it'll dish out phone notifications for messages, texts, calls, and calendar appointments.
+But you’ll still get a step count, and inactivity alerts, plus it’ll still dish out phone notifications for messages, texts, calls, and calendar appointments.

 The Fitbit Inspire 3 offers the best battery life numbers you’ll find on a Fitbit, with 10 days achievable between charges.

 It costs a little more than the Mi Band 8 (below), but the excellent Fitbit app makes it worth the extra cost in our opinion.
+And as it’s a few years old, there are plenty of good deals to be had.

 Xiaomi Mi Band 8